First Step: Free Application for Federal Student Aid

 Please note that IVC transmits GPA information to CSAC each September and February for current and former students.

 The deadline for the Cal Grant is March 2 of every year, to be awarded for the upcoming academic year.
 There is an extended deadline date of September 2 for community college students, but competing with other late applicants for a limited number of Cal Grant awards.
 For additional information on Cal Grants, visit CSAC's website.

 Irvine Valley College Foundation Scholarships

-What to Expect After you File Your FAFSA
+What to Expect After Submitting the FAFSA

 After IVC has received your information electronically from the Federal Processor, the Financial Aid Office will contact you to let you know if there are additional forms you may need to submit, such as copies of IRS Tax Return Transcripts and/or verification of family size, number of family members in college, untaxed income, and other information you reported on your FAFSA.
 After all forms and documents are reviewed and processed, you should receive an estimated Financial Aid Award notification email indicating what financial aid program(s) you are eligible to receive at IVC.

 Verification and the IRS Data Retrieval Tool